speech2srt/ffmpeg-audio/README.md

 **Raises:**

+- `TypeError`: If `chunk_duration_sec` is not an int or None
+- `ValueError`: If `file_path` is empty or invalid
 - `FFmpegNotFoundError`: If FFmpeg is not installed or not in PATH
+- `FileNotFoundError`: If the audio file does not exist
+- `PermissionError`: If permission is denied accessing the file
+- `UnsupportedFormatError`: If the file format is not supported or invalid
-- `FFmpegStreamError`: If FFmpeg process fails
+- `FFmpegStreamError`: If FFmpeg process fails (for other errors)

 **Constants:**